wdm0006/git-pandas/README.md

 Git-Pandas
 ==========

 A simple set of wrappers around gitpython for creating pandas dataframes out of git data.
+The project is centered around two primary objects:

+ * Repository()
+ * ProjectDirectory()

+A Repository object contains a single git repo, and is used to interact with it.
+A ProjectDirectory references a directory in your filesystem which may have in it multiple git repositories.
+The subdirectories are all walked to find any child repos, and any analysis is aggregated up from all of those into a single output (pandas dataframe).

+Current functionality includes:

+ * Commit history with extension and directory filtering
+ * Blame with extension and directory filtering

+Please see examples for more detailed usage.

 Examples / Usage